 Antony Higginbotham is a Conservative MP, and on the vast majority of issues votes the same way as other Conservative MPs.

-This is a random selection of Antony Higginbotham’s votes, where they voted similarly to their party.
+This is a random selection of Antony Higginbotham’s votes.

 We have lots more plain English analysis of Antony Higginbotham’s voting record on issues like health, welfare, taxation and more.
 Visit Antony Higginbotham’s full vote analysis page for more.

 Antony Higginbotham has hardly ever rebelled against their party in the current parliament.
 Find out more.